 The benefit of buying into a group policy usually means that you don’t have to pass medical underwriting.
 Another possible benefit is portability of benefits.

 Portability of benefits means you can sometimes continue your policy even if you leave your employer — so long as you are willing to pay the full cost of the premiums.
-This arrangement was a tremendous benefit for our late contributor Matthew Quinlan and his family.

 But it’s often better to qualify on your own and go through medical underwriting so you can buy a policy independent of your employer.